hangy/Humanizer/readme.md

 The overload of `Singularize` with `plurality` argument is obsolete and was removed in version 2.0.

 ## <a id="adding-words">Adding Words</a>
-Sometimes, you may need to add a rule from the singularization/pluralization vocabulary (the examples below are already in the `DefaultVocabulary` used by `Inflector`):
+Sometimes, you may need to add a rule to the default English singularization/pluralization vocabulary (the examples below are already in the `DefaultVocabulary` used by `Inflector`).

 ```C#
 // Adds a word to the vocabulary which cannot easily be pluralized/singularized by RegEx.